ManasaMaganti/Intro-to-Machine_Learning-Part2/README.md

 7. The Reuters corpus
 8. Association rule mining

-The "Problem Image classification with neural networks" is located in another Notebook due to it being done on Google Collab
+The Problem "Image classification with neural networks" is located in another Notebook due to it being done on Google Collab